Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.CheckpointStore.Blob/README.md

 ```csharp
 // CODE HERE
 ```
 ## Troubleshooting

 ### Common exceptions

-#### Operation Canceled

-This occurs when an operation has been requested on a client, producer, or consumer that has already been closed or disposed of.
-It is recommended to check the application code and ensure that objects from the Event Hubs client library are created and closed/disposed in the intended scope.

 #### Timeout

 This indicates that the Event Hubs service did not respond to an operation within the expected amount of time.
 This may have been caused by a transient network issue or service problem.
 The Event Hubs service may or may not have successfully completed the request; the status is not known.
 It is recommended to attempt to verify the current state and retry if necessary.

-#### Message Size Exceeded

-Event data, both individual and in batches, have a maximum size allowed.
-This includes the data of the event, as well as any associated metadata and system overhead.
-The best approach for resolving this error is to reduce the number of events being sent in a batch or the size of data included in the message.
-Because size limits are subject to change, please refer to [Azure Event Hubs quotas and limits](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quotas) for specifics.

 ### Other exceptions